 The French wine guide "Le Guide Hachette des Vins" appears in the publishing house "Hachette Livre" founded by Louis Christophe François Hachette (1800-1864) in 1826.
 It was first published in 1985.
 François Bachelot and Stéphane Rosa are jointly responsible as Direction de l'ouvrage (editor).
 In the 2013 edition with 1,399 pages, 10,000 wines from the various countries France.
 Luxembourg and the Switzerland described and evaluated.
 These were in the form of blind tastings of 900 experienced wine critics (Winemaker, dealer, sommeliers ) selected from 40,000 wines of all appellations by 6,500 producers.
 According to Hachette's philosophy, “the grades within an appellation have to be compared, since it is impossible to assess different appellations with the same scale” .
 The grading system is:

-The best wines are selected after further tasting by a "super jury", they get the title "Coup de Coeur" (meaning "heartbreaker").
-You are in the guide by picture of the label characterized.
-In Hachette 2013, that's 550 wines (5.5%).
-Since 2010, too Armagnac and cognacs, 2011 and 2012 (2013 no longer) were also rated restaurants and wine bars.
-New to the 2013 edition is a little glossary.
-Each new issue will provide information on the current techniques in the vineyard and cellar, as well as on the latest developments in the three countries.
-In the end, an index on appellations, communities, wine producers and wines is included.
-Until 2003 there was also an edition in German language, from 2004 only in French.
-Since 2008, there is the online format www.hachette-vins.com.
-This includes selected wines back to 2009, a total of about 45,000 wines by 2013.
+The very best wines are selected after a further tasting by a "Super Jury", they receive the title "Coup de Coeur" (meaning "heartbreaker").
+You are in the leader by mapping the label characterized.
+In the Hachette 2013 this is 550 wines (5.5%).
+Since 2010, too Armagnac and cognacs, 2011 and 2012 (no longer in 2013) restaurants and wine bars were also rated.
+A small glossary is new for the 2013 edition.
+With every new edition there is information about the current techniques in the vineyard and cellar, as well as about the latest developments in the three countries.
+In the end there is an index of appellations, communities, wine producers and wines.
+Until 2003 there was also an edition in German, from 2004 only in French.
+The online format www.hachette-vins.com has been available since 2008.
+This also contains selected wines dating back to 2009, totaling around 45,000 wines by 2013.